House prices in Canada, composite of 11 cities (June 2005=100)

-Canada.
-The Teranet–National Bank House Price Index is an independently developed representation of average home price changes in 11 metropolitan areas: victoria,Vancouver, Calgary, Edmonton, Winnipeg, Hamilton, Toronto, Ottawa-Gatineau, Montreal, Quebec, and Halifax.
-The national composite index is the weighted average of the 11 metropolitan areas.
-The indices are based on the repeat sales methodology and began in February 1999.
-Statistics Canada publishes a monthly time-series of a new house price index, based on contractors' selling prices of new residential houses in 21 metropolitan areas.
-This time-series is available from 1981 but is not free.
+Real estate price trends in Canada.
+The Teranet–National Bank House Price Index is an independently developed representation of average home price changes in 11 Canadian metropolitan areas: Victoria,Vancouver, Calgary, Edmonton, Winnipeg, Hamilton, Toronto, Ottawa-Gatineau, Montreal, Quebec, and Halifax.
+The national composite index is the weighted average of these 11 Canadian metropolitan areas.
+These Canada indices are based on the repeat sales methodology and began in February 1999.
+Statistics Canada publishes a monthly time-series of a Canada new house price index, based on contractors' selling prices of new residential houses in 21 Canadian metropolitan areas.
+Their dwelling price data is available from 1981 but is not free.

 % change over a year earlier